Generous crop in terms of quantity. Quality as yet unassessed.

-Pales in comparison to the stellar 2012, with a cool spring leading to uneven ripening and one of the latest harvests in 20 years.
-Summer hail caused widespread damage in the summer months but overall the champenois fared better than many of their compatriots.
-Likely a vintage year.
+Coming up on the outside lane in terms of qualty and longevity.
+A cool spring led to uneven ripening and one of the latest harvests in 20 years.
+Summer hail caused widespread damage in the summer months but overall the Champenois fared better than many of their compatriots.
+The vintage releases show great tension and will probably outlast the 2012s.

 An exceptional vintage in Champagne.
 Despite low yields thanks to frost, hail and disease early in the season, August saw conditions improve dramatically resulting in exemplary maturity, acidity and grape health at harvest.

 Notable for its erratic growing season, which started warm and dry but then became cooler and wetter in June and July.
-Conditions improved briefly in August but the (early) harvest was problematic.
+Conditions improved briefly in August but the (early) harvest was problematic and the potential alcohol of the musts was the lowest for many years.

 A taxing year with dry conditions retarding grape development early in the season.
 When rain arrived in August it was torrential, causing widespread disease pressure.
 The return of dry conditions in September helped some producers over the line, but sorting in the vineyard and winery was crucial.

 After early complications a superb summer produced a clean crop of high quality, with particularly good Pinot Noir from the Montagne de Reims.
-Wines are plump and approachable.
+Wines are plump and were approachable quite early on.

 Initially a difficult, damp year with widespread mildew; drier conditions in August and a fine, warm September proved many producers’ saving grace.
-Classically-styled wines with fresh acidity balanced by sound ripeness achieved late in the season.
+Classically styled wines with fresh acidity balanced by sound ripeness achieved late in the season.
+Regarded as a standout vintage - until 2012 and 2013 arrived.

 An unusually warm spring led to early flowering and optimism which soon gave way to disappointment with one of the murkiest summers on record.
 Conditions improved towards September allowing a fair crop, with Chardonnay outperforming the Pinots.
 Above average acidities.

 An exceptionally hot and sunny June and July with grapes in fine fettle but a dank August left producers fearful of underripeness.
 Fortunately, warm, bright conditions in September redressed the balance.
-Wines are supple and expressive.
+Wines are supple and expressive - generally more detailed than the 2015s.

 Unusually, quality and quantity were both hallmarks of 2004.
 Structured, well-balanced wines which have exceeded expectation.